RahmadSadli/Deep-Learning/YOLOv3_TF2/README.md

    The converted weights file is saved in the weights folder.

 #Testing

-3. For image:
+3. For the image:

    python image.py

-4. For video/cam:
+4. For the video/cam:

    python video.py